6 Phrases To Say And Avoid In A Performance Review

 6. “How do you feel about working here in general?”

 In fact, there’s research that says expressing emotions can be beneficial in the workplace.
-When they talk and work through their emotions, your employees can come up with good and better ideas and are more engaging in discussions.
+When they talk and work through their emotions, your recruiters can come up with good and better ideas and are more engaging in discussions.

 Have you got everything down on what to say to your employees?
 Good.
 Now, let’s talk about what you should not say during the performance evaluation.
 Because if you say the wrong thing in a performance appraisal, it can be disastrous for you, the employee, and possibly the company.